 - Pumpkin — It should come as no surprise that pumpkin, the most autumn-inspired food, dominates the seasonal beer scene every fall.
 Pumpkin beers allude to their pastry counterparts, often featuring large amounts of nutmeg, allspice and cinnamon.
 Pumpkin also creates a heavier body, giving these beers a more dessert-like feel.
 In fact, these seasonal beers are so popular, they are starting to be released earlier and earlier every fall.

-- Maple — More recently, maple has become a popular flavor addition for fall beers.
-The syrupy flavor goes well with brown ales, making these beers less heavy than pumpkin beers, meaning they’re perfect whether you’re drinking them before or after dinner.
+- Maple — More recently, maple has become a popular flavor addition in fall beers.
+The syrupy flavor pairs well with brown ales, making them less heavy than pumpkin beers.
+The lightness of these beers makes them perfect drink before or after dinner.

 - Amber — Amber beers, whether they are ales or lagers, are slightly darker than pale beers.
 This slightly heavier maltiness is perfect for the fall, especially if you’re spending the day watching football.
-Supremely drinkable, they come in a lot of different varieties, so you can cater your amber beer to your specific tastes.
+Supremely drinkable, amber beer comes in a lot of different varieties, making it easier to cater to your palate.